reactjs/react.dev/content/blog/2018-06-07-when-to-use-derived-state.md

 #### Alternative 2: Fully uncontrolled component

-Another alternative would be for our component to fully own the local email state.
-It could still accept a prop for the initial value, but it would ignore any changes to that prop afterward.
+Another alternative would be for our component to fully own the "draft" email state.
+This might be helpful if the "committed" state lives in a state container like Redux.
+In that case, our component could still accept a prop for the _initial_ value, but it would ignore any changes to that prop afterward.
 For example:

 ```js
 class EmailInput extends Component {